 At UW–Madison, sustainability is an ongoing, collaborative effort between students, staff, and faculty, and you can find sustainability in action all around campus.
-The Sustainability Map enables you to find and explore campus sustainability features such as solar panels, food scrap collection points, certified Green Offices, cultural centers, water efficiency upgrades, and sustainability learning communities.
+The Sustainability Map enables you to discover and explore campus sustainability features such as solar panels, certified Green Offices, cultural centers, water efficiency upgrades, and learning communities.

 This map is organized around the United Nations Sustainable Development Goals (SDGs).
 You can learn more about the SDGs and why we used them to create this map in the FAQ section below.